franjohn21/notify-command/readme.md

 # `notify-command`

 Tired of waiting on slow CLI commands to finish like `npm install`, `webpack`, etc?
-This tool is here too help by setting up with a notification when slow commands finish.
+This tool is here to help by setting up with a notification when slow commands finish.

 You can manually specify the command you want to be notified about on the command line, but I recommend using an alias in your shell config file to automatically notify you by default.